 - a.
-CNRC- and T32-funded fellows receive support (currently up to \$1,000 per year from the Center) to travel to scientific meeting(s), paid from the source that covers their stipend.
+CNRC-funded fellows receive support (currently up to \$1,000 per year from the Center) to travel to scientific meeting(s), paid from the source that covers their stipend.
 After the first year of the fellowship, support for attendance at a scientific meeting must be linked to a poster or oral presentation of the CNRC-based fellow's work. - b.
 Regardless of source of funding, the fellow's stipend is determined by years of research training following doctorate degree and is based on NIH guidelines published annually. - c.
 Fellows are appointed for one year, with the expectation that they will be appointed for a second year following satisfactory completion of the first year.
-Appointment beyond the second year requires approval from the CNRC director (for CNRC-funded fellows), the CNRC T32 program director (for T32-funded fellows), or the mentor in discussion with the program director (for all others).
+Appointment beyond the second year requires approval from the CNRC director (for CNRC-funded fellows), the CNRC program director, or the mentor in discussion with the program director (for all others).